gyorilab/mira/README.md

 ## Documentation

-The documentation can be built locally with `tox -e docs` and can be browsed starting with `docs/build/index.html`.
+Full documentation can be found on [here](https://miramodel.readthedocs.io).